 A browlift is an outpatient procedure performed in a hospital or surgery center for which you will go home the same day.
 Forehead lift, or browlift can be performed in approximately one to two hours under general anesthesia.
 In select cases a direct or lateral browlift can be performed in an office surgery suite under local anesthesia.

-This is dependant on the type of work you perform.
+This is dependent on the type of work you perform.
 Many patients will require 1-2 weeks.
-Avoid straining or heavy lifting for 2 weeks month.
+Avoid straining or heavy lifting for 2 weeks.
 You may drive when you are off narcotics and feel confident to control the car.
 Most patients are able to drive within 1 week.